 vRealize Operations Manager is available as a pre-configured virtual appliance in OVF.
 By using the virtual appliance, you can easily create vRealize Operations Manager nodes with pre-defined identical sizes.

 You deploy the OVF file of the virtual appliance once for each node.
 After node deployment, you access the product to set up cluster nodes according to their role and log in to configure the installation.

-Cluster of one master and at least one data node, and optionally a group of remote collector nodes.
+- Cluster of one primary and at least one data node, and optionally a group of remote collector nodes.

 You can establish high availability by using an external load balancer.